Understand Quantizer or Quantization Process with Block Diagram

 Continuous Analog Signal Input

 As we know the quantizer converts the analog signal into digital values.
 So the quantizer starts its work with a continuous analog signal as its input.
 This signal could represent various real-world phenomena like sound, images, or sensor readings.
+Of course, this signal should be an electrical signal.

 Determining the Quantization Levels